FDA Statement on Blood Donor Deferral Policy for Men Who Have Sex with Men

 Additional information about SBC’s current MSM deferral is available at http://bloodcenter.stanford.edu/donate/MSMDeferral.php

-Stanford Blood Center is planning to implement the FDA’s revised MSM guidance by the end of December 2016.
-This implementation requires significant changes to our operations, including updating donation database systems, procedures and training.
-Our implementation planning is underway and will continue in the months to come.
+Stanford Blood Center implemented the FDA’s revised MSM guidance on December 29, 2016.
+This implementation required significant changes to our operations, including updating donation database systems, procedures and training.

 This is an industry-wide change.
-Blood centers across the country are undergoing the same process of planning and implementation, though exact implementation dates may differ.
-We appreciate the community’s ongoing partnership as we plan for implementation.
+Blood centers across the country have gone through the same process of planning and implementation, though exact implementation dates may differ.
+We appreciate the community’s ongoing partnership as we planned for implementation.